bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Overland/SI_CH3_Overland Regions.md

 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]` `dice: [[OT_ISSI_Overland#^Region-Landmarks]]` | Guidance
 > Use this table to reveal the nature of surrounding terrain on an overland expedition.
 Or use the _[[SI_CH3_Island_Landscape#Oracle Island Terrain|Island Terrain]]_ and _[[SI_CH3_Island_Landscape#Oracle Island Vitality|Vitality]]_ tables (page 142) to help envision the lay of the land, and pick a region from this list based on that result.
 >
 > You can combine multiple regions (Jungle Highlands, for example) into an oracle array.
-The following pages include Region Landmark tables for each terrain type. ^guidance-OclOverlandRegion
+The following pages include Region Landmark tables for each terrain type. ^guidance-Landmarks

 | Roll | Result | Details | Landmarks |
 | :---: | --- | --- | :---: |